We're here to help.

 You can speak to one of the national hotlines that specializes in assisting those in the immediate aftermath of sexual violence in complete confidence.

-The Canyon Health and Wellness can assist with basic medical needs, but cannot perform sexual assault forensic exams.
-Anything reported to GCU's Health and Wellness Center can be done in complete confidence.
+The Canyon Health and Wellness Clinic can assist with basic medical needs, but cannot perform sexual assault forensic exams.
+Anything reported to GCU’s Health and Wellness Center can be done in complete confidence.
 Call 855-GCU-LOPE for an appointment.

 You have multiple options when reporting sexual misconduct.
 You can choose to pursue all, some or none of these options.
-While you are not required to file the report immediately after the incident, it is important to preserve any evidence.
+While you are not required to file the report immediately after the assault, it is important to preserve any evidence.
 If you report the issue to GCU, we are obligated by law to investigate and respond, even if you also file a criminal complaint.

 To file a criminal complaint, contact the Phoenix Police Department or GCU’s Department of Public Safety.
 Public Safety can help you obtain information regarding reporting to the police or obtaining an order of protection as well as assist you with filing a criminal complaint.
 You may also contact the Phoenix Police Department directly at 602-262-6151.
 A criminal complaint is subject to the applicable criminal laws and statutes.
-A policy violation does not always equate to a criminal violation, but in many cases overlap may occur.
-It is important to note that GCU is required to conduct their own university investigation, regardless of a criminal complaint being filed with the police or not.
+A GCU Title IX policy violation does not always equate to a criminal violation, but in many cases overlap may occur.
+It is important to note that GCU is required to conduct their own Title IX investigation, regardless of a criminal complaint being filed with the police or not.

 To file a complaint anonymously, use the TIPS Online Reporting Tool on the Public Safety website.
 If you choose to provide your contact information, GCU will contact you to offer information and support.
 If you do not provide contact information, GCU’s ability to thoroughly investigate and respond to the report will be severely limited.